 The standard Freedom card will give you an impressive quintuple points for purchases that fall into quarterly rotating categories, which can be anything from gas stations and restaurants to big box stores and online purchases.
 The Freedom Unlimited card is more straightforward, giving you a solid return of 1.5 points per dollar spent on everything.

-The Starwood Preferred Guest card from American Express has two major strengths: 30 airline transfer partners and a 5,000-point bonus with every 20,000-point transfer to an airline.
-The two major drawbacks are its 25,000-point sign-up bonus, which is half of what Sapphire offers, and its limited bonus earning categories.
+The Starwood Preferred Guest card from American Express has three major strengths: 30 airline transfer partners, a 5,000-point bonus with every 20,000-point transfer to an airline, and a intro bonus of 75,000 points after spending 3,000 in the first 3 months.
+The one major drawback is its limited bonus earning categories.
 You’ll only get a bonus for Starwood hotel purchases.

 Chase Ultimate Rewards’ partners British Airways Executive Club, American AAdvantage and Air France KLM Flying Blue also partner with SPG.
 The other SPG partners that are good for getting to South America are Alaska Airlines Mileage Plan, JAL Mileage Bank and ANA Mileage Club.